By Onfleet

 Critical Frictions

-- High battery consumption during GPS usage impacts device longevity during long shifts.
+- Excessive battery drain during GPS usage

 Growth Levers

-- Offline scanning capability would allow for task completion in remote areas with limited cellular service.
+- Offline scanning for remote areas

 Market Threats

-- ServiceTitan's mobile estimate builder offers a more comprehensive toolset for complex service-based delivery workflows.
+- ServiceTitan's mobile estimate builder

 What are the next best moves?